-Knowledge

-Where is the story set?
+Knowledge Where is the story set?
 When did the story take place?
 Who are the main characters?
 What does the character look like?
 Where does the character live?
 Comprehension What is happening?
 What happened at the end of the story?
 Who is telling the story?
 Which parts of the story do you like best?
 Which parts describe the setting?
 What problem does the character have?

-Analysis

-How do you feel about...?
+Analysis How do you feel about?
 Why did the author choose these words?
 How has the author shown the character is afraid?

-Application

-Can you think of another story with a similar theme?
+Application Can you think of another story with a similar theme?
 With the same issues?
 Can you think of another story character that acted this way?
 What ideas would you borrow from this story if you were to write your own one?

-Evaluation

-What makes a successful story?
+Evaluation What makes a successful story?
 Which one is better?
 Why?
 Could the story be improved?
 How?
 Who would enjoy reading this story?

-Being critical

-What is your opinion about...?

-What evidence do you have to back up your opinion?

-Have the views in the text affected your opinion?

-What would the main characters think about...?